 Over the years, I have developed an appreciation for the juxtaposition of cast away objects - bits of metal, weathered wood, bones, and shells, and how they interact with an environment that binds them all together.
-I saved dozens and dozens of objects during my travels and saved them because they were “interesting.”
-Interesting evolved into experimentation with assemblages of these found treasures and other available materials.
+I have accumulated dozens and dozens of objects during my travels and held on to them because they were “interesting.”
+Over time interesting objects evolved into experimentation with assemblages of little found treasures and other available materials.
 Stacking and unstacking, welding and cutting, machining and twisting, painting and sandblasting – progressing from clutter and chaos, to simple and structured.
 Without a formal art education, I have drawn upon my background as a mechanic, boat builder, inventor, and marine scientist to create pieces that incorporate the natural beauty of found objects with common structural materials.
-The principal focus of my art is perspective change, a point of view blending balance and tension.
-Over the past several years, my sculptures have been exhibited at the San Diego County Fair where several have won awards and at the Fallbrook Art Center.
+The principal focus of my art is perspective change, a point of view that blends balance and tension.
+Over the past several years, some of my sculptures have been exhibited at the San Diego County Fair where several have won awards and at the Fallbrook Art Center.

-The gallery below are some of the fun little pieces I have created over the last several years.
+The gallery below are some of the pieces I have created over the last several years.
 Not sciency for sure, but fun for me.
 Click on any thumbnail and the image will enlarge in to a slideshow. - Ciao for now, STP

 Who is STP Really